-The Oldie chronicles the Beano's impressive history as Dennis the Menace turn 70
+The Oldie chronicles the Beano's impressive history as the comic has a new show at Somerset House

 There are only 12 known existing copies of the first edition of the Beano, published in July 1938.
 One of those tuppeny comics fetched £12,100 at auction in 2004.